fabian57fabian/archero_bot_57/README.md

   - Click 'OK' and then exit
 - Open a Command Line (press start, write CMD, press enter) and execute following commands by copying and pasting in the command line and pressing enter (one by one):
-  - pip install Pillow matplotlib numpy pure-python-adb pyqt5
+  - pip install Pillow matplotlib numpy pure-python-adb pyqt5 Finally, download this program by clicking (in this page) on "Clone or download ->Download Zip".
+Once downloaded extract the compressed file (Left click -> Extract Here) and copy where you want.
+This is the program folder.

 ## Adb not working
 If adb doesn't work or installation failed, check out this [video](https://www.youtube.com/watch?v=vr0GLIufzkM).
 It explains how to install on windows and ubuntu.